petertwigg/petertwigg.github.io/sessions.md

 > Try not, do or do not, there is no try...
 > &mdash; Jedi Master Yoda

-I specialize in working with people who have concerns with:
+I specialize in working with people who have any of the following situations:

-* People seeking to build or improve their meditation practice
+* Seeking to build or improve their meditation practice
 * Stress, anxiety, depression
 * Personal development needs
 * Limiting life patterns / emotional and energetic blocks